-Our NAMI Connection Recovery Support Group for Peers meets every Wednesday from 6:30-8:00pm.
-(More details on our Events Page.)
+Our NAMI Connection Recovery Support Groups for Peers meet every Wednesday and Thursday from 6:00-7:30pm.
+(See our Events Page for details)

 You can help spread the word about NAMI Martin County by sharing the information about our meetings and resource line, by inviting others to join with us, and by visiting, liking and commenting on our regularly updated Facebook page at Facebook.com/NAMIMartinCounty/.
 We are always grateful for any financial donation to help us further our outreach and provision of services.

 While we encourage you to become a member of NAMI, and the low membership fees do help to support our local affiliate’s efforts, membership is not required in order to participate with our local group.

 The national organization website at NAMI.org offers a plethora of educational, advocacy and support information and tools, and we encourage you to make use of these resources.
 In particular, many people find the “Learn More” section on Mental Health Conditions to be extremely valuable.